IPS-LMU/The-EMU-SDMS-Manual/_book/overview.md

 ## EMU-SDMS: System architecture and default workflow{#sec:overview-sysArch}

 As was previously mentioned, the new EMU-SDMS is made up of four main components.
 The components are the `emuDB` format; the R packages `wrassp` and `emuR`; and the web application, the `EMU-webApp`, which is EMU-SDMS's new GUI component.
 An overview of the EMU-SDMS's architecture and the components' relationships within the system is shown in Figure \@ref(fig:overview-archOver).
 In Figure \@ref(fig:overview-archOver), the `emuR` package plays a central role as it is the only component that interacts with all of the other components of the EMU-SDMS.
-It performs file and DB handling for the files that comprise an `emuDB` (see Chapter \@ref(chap:annot_struct_mod)); it uses the `wrassp` package for signal processing purposes (see Chapter \@ref(chap:wrassp); and it can serve `emuDB`s to the `EMU-webApp` (see Chapter \@ref(chap:emu-webApp)).
+It performs file and DB handling for the files that comprise an `emuDB` (see Chapter \@ref(chap:annot-struct-mod)); it uses the `wrassp` package for signal processing purposes (see Chapter \@ref(chap:wrassp); and it can serve `emuDB`s to the `EMU-webApp` (see Chapter \@ref(chap:emu-webApp)).